Vui-Chee/Tetris-Solarized/README.md

 A desktop standalone game of Tetris.
 Click [here](https://vui-chee.github.io/tetris-solarized-web/) to play the demo.

+##### NOTE : Do not refresh the page otherwise the site will be lost.
+This happens because the web app is not server-side loaded.

 ## Overview of features
 1. User have to complete full rows of blocks to clear them.
 2. Clearing a full row yields 100 points.